-Patient absconds from Ogun hospital over unpaid medical bills
+Patient absconds from Ogun Hospital over unpaid medical bills

 By James Ogunnaike

-A patient, identified as Saba Elizabeth, has reportedly absconded from the Federal Medical Centre, Idi-Aba Abeokuta, Ogun State, due to her inability to pay her medical bills after receiving treatment for an undisclosed ailment at the hospital.
+ABEOKUTA: A patient, identified as Saba Elizabeth has reportedly absconded from the Federal Medical Centre, Idi-Aba Abeokuta, Ogun State, identified due to her inability to pay her medical bills after receiving treatment for an undisclosed ailment at the hospital.

 Vanguard reliably gathered that Elizabeth absconded on Saturday when she could not pay for medical bills she incurred in the hospital.